lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

 Like Arrays, Objects are also a composite data type.
-However, instead of being a sequence of values, an object is a collection of named attributes.
+However, instead of being a sequence of values, an object is a collection of named properties (also called attributes).
 Objects are defined using the curly braces (`{` `}`).
-An attribute is associated with a value using the colon (`:`).
+A property is associated with a value using the colon (`:`).
-Attribute-value pairs are separated by a comma (`,`).
+Property-value pairs are separated by a comma (`,`).

     // An empty object
     {};
-    // An object with 2 attributes, 'a' and 'b'.
+    // An object with 2 properties, 'a' and 'b'.
     // The string 'a' is associated with the value 1
     // The string 'b' is associated with the value 2 {a: 1, b: 2};
-    // Attributes can refer to any type as their value {
+    // Properties can refer to any type as their value {
         key1: false,            // Boolean
         key2: 'a string',       // String